 The Care Act 2014 places statutory functions on the Board.

 It must publish a strategic plan, write an annual report and conduct a safeguarding adult review if an adult with care and support needs dies, and abuse or neglect is suspected.

 The current SAB Vision and Strategic Plan reflects the shared belief that no one should have to tolerate or be exposed to abuse, neglect or exploitation.
 Our vision is that the London Borough of Richmond upon Thames and London Borough of Wandsworth are places where all citizens (irrespective of age, race, gender, culture, religion, physical or mental ill health, disability or sexual orientation) live in safety, free from abuse and the fear of abuse.

 Our Vision and Strategy is achieved through the SAB Business Plan.

-Richmond and Wandsworth SAB has endorsed the new terms of reference reflecting the new arrangements across Richmond and Wandsworth.
+Richmond and Wandsworth SAB has endorsed the terms of reference reflecting the joint arrangements across Richmond and Wandsworth.